marklogic-community/corb2/METRICS.md

 # CoRB Metrics FAQ

 * **How can I log the job metrics to the Marklogic error log?**
-    * Logging can be enabled by setting METRICS_TO_ERROR-LOG property in options.
+    * Logging can be enabled by setting METRICS-TO-ERROR-LOG property in options.
         + Ex: **METRICS-TO-ERROR-LOG=info**
         + Startup message is logged when CoRB job startsup and detailed metrics are logged when the job finishes.
 * **What kind of details are logged?**